7 Reasons Why Your WordPress Plugins or Themes Won’t Install

 If there aren’t any, your safest bet might be to have your client get a new plugin or theme.
 If you don’t trust the developer to code the backend well, this issue could keep coming up with each new update (and you don’t want to deal with that).

-4. The Wrong Zip Was Uploaded
+4. Uploading the Wrong Zip File

 This error is one you’re probably going to encounter with larger, multipurpose themes.
 You received a zip file from your client and, by all intents and purposes, it looks to be in good shape.
 However, let’s say you go to add the new theme: